bestweiqc/SingleCell_NEURON/README.md

 3.Download the Pyramidal file

-4.complie the mod files, use the command line nrnivmodl Pyramidal
+4.complie the mod files, use the command line nrnivmodl Pyramidal,then move the x86_64 floder into Pyramidal floder.

 5.There are three kinds of model in the folder, one compartment(one-compartment.ipynb), three compartments (3-compartments.ipynb) and detailed cell(HTO&LTO.ipynb).